 Part of The Greenery’s success has been through operational consistency, but Davoli says they also trust their field teams, learn from them, and take their best practices back to their existing operations.

 Jones says often when they find a branch is not performing well, it is because they are not following the set policies and procedures.

-“We say there’s three ways to do things around here,” Jones says.
+“We say there are three ways to do things around here,” Jones says.
 “The Massey way, the Massey way and the Massey way.
 That’s not the only way, but it’s our way and we know it works.”

 Warning Signs to Watch For

 Quality audits should be conducted on a regular basis to ensure branches are performing properly.
 At Massey, the quality assurance department is regularly looking at the metrics for any potential issues.

 “We spend a good percentage of our time each month reviewing performances that are aligned to our key metrics and identifying service centers or even technicians we’re concerned with,” Jones says.
 “We analyze the business a lot.
 We measure a whole bunch of things in terms of productivity and quality and we see things sooner rather than later.”

 Some of the indicators of service performance issues include bad debts, cancellations and calls for extra site visits.

 “An office on a P&L may look great, but when you dig in you might find that there are four routes that are perfect and one route that’s a disaster,” Jones says.
 “But if you just look at the P&L you might never see that.
 So, we look at everything down to the route.”